NIRIXIANG/SPIRE-IRSTD/README.md

 - Output directories use a Linux/Windows-safe timestamp format: `YYYYMMDD_HHMMSS`.

 ## Acknowledgement
-This code is heavily based on [WZMIAOMIAO's deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing).
-Thanks for the great work.
+This repository builds substantially on [WZMIAOMIAO's deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing).
+We sincerely thank the authors for their excellent work.
-This code is heavily based on [Basic-IRSTD](https://github.com/XinyiYing/BasicIRSTD).
-Thanks Xinyi Ying.
+It also benefits from [Basic-IRSTD](https://github.com/XinyiYing/BasicIRSTD).
+We thank Xinyi Ying for making this valuable codebase publicly available.

 ## Citation
 If you find this repository useful, please cite the SPIRE paper once the final bibliographic information is released.